JulianPalmisano/VitalSim3D/README.md

 * Customize visualization and coloring as one would like
 * Add new cells, the ability to switch between various types of cells

-Languages Used:
+🧠Languages Used:
-* Python
+* Python - development supported with Gemini AI tools

-Libraries Used:
+ 🧰 Libraries Used:
 * sys
 * numpy
 * PyQt5.QtWidgets